All posts

 ChatGPT app vs ChatGPT API Interface layer (web/native vs raw API)

-Ollama vs OpenAI's infrastructure Runtime layer (your Mac vs OpenAI's GPUs)
+Thuki's engine vs OpenAI's infrastructure Runtime layer (your Mac vs OpenAI's GPUs)

 Thuki vs Raycast AI Interface layer (local-first overlay vs cloud-only launcher)

-Llama 3.2 vs Qwen 2.5 Model layer (two open-source models)
+Llama vs Qwen Model layer (two open-source models)

 Frequently Asked Questions

-So Thuki is just a wrapper?
-Thuki is the interface and workflow layer for a local-AI stack.
+Thuki is the interface and runtime layer for a local-AI stack.
 Calling it "just a wrapper" is like calling a code editor "just a wrapper" because it does not implement the compiler.
-The interface layer is where the day-to-day product experience actually lives, and building a real macOS overlay with NSPanel + CGEventTap + AX is non-trivial engineering.
-The model layer is delegated to Ollama on purpose, not by accident.
+The interface is where the day-to-day experience lives, and the engine that runs the model is Thuki's own.
+The model layer is delegated to the open-source community on purpose, not by accident.

-Why doesn't Thuki bundle a model?
-Bundling a model would lock every user to whatever was current at install time, balloon the download to 5+ GB, and force a Thuki release every time a better open-source model dropped.
-Delegating to Ollama means model updates are independent of Thuki updates, and the user picks.
-Both are features.
+Bundling specific weights would lock every user to whatever model was current at install, balloon the download, and force a Thuki release every time a better open model dropped.
+Instead Thuki bundles the engine and lets you download the model you want, once.
+Model updates stay independent of app updates, and you pick.

-Can Thuki improve without a model upgrade?
 Yes, often.
-Better hotkey behavior, better window animations, better OCR pipelines, better context capture, BYOK support, better permission flows, conversation history features: all of these live entirely in the interface layer and can ship without touching the model layer.
+Better hotkey behavior, better window animations, better OCR pipelines, better context capture, better permission flows, faster engine lifecycle, conversation history features: all of these live in the interface and runtime layers and can ship without touching the model.

-If Thuki only owns the interface, what is the product?
-The product is the workflow: NSPanel + CGEventTap + AX capture + screen attach + streaming render + conversation persistence, composed into one ambient macOS experience.
-The model is the engine; Thuki is the car.
-Engines are commodities; cars are not.
+The product is the workflow: NSPanel + CGEventTap + AX capture + screen attach + streaming render + conversation persistence, composed into one floating macOS experience, with an engine bundled so it runs the moment you install it.
+The model is the intelligence you bring; everything around it is Thuki.

 The Short Version